 Susan E. Quaggin, MD, FASN, President-Elect

-Susan E. Quaggin, MD, FASN, is a graduate of the University of Toronto where she completed her residency and served as chief medical resident for the University's St. Michael's Hospital.
-She completed her nephrology fellowship at the University of Toronto and Yale University, where she also completed research and post-doctoral training.
+Susan E. Quaggin, MD, FASN, is a Canadian and a graduate of the University of Toronto where she completed her residency and served as chief medical resident for the University's St. Michael's Hospital.
+She completed her nephrology fellowship at the University of Toronto and Yale University, where she also undertook research and post-doctoral training.
 Dr. Quaggin also trained in the developmental biology program at the University of Toronto's Samuel Lunenfeld Research Institute.

-"My nomination for ASN Council comes at a promising time.
-One of many challenges but also great opportunities for advancing nephrology," she says.
-"I am a committed advocate for patients and the subspecialty, working tirelessly to broaden the scope and quality of nephrology practice, fight for improvements to the American Board of Internal Medicine recertification, campaign for enhanced public and political awareness of nephrology, recommend innovations in training, and encourage translation of new discoveries to the clinic.
+"My tenure on ASN Council comes at a promising time: one of many challenges but also great opportunities for advancing nephrology," she says.
+"I am a passionate advocate for patients and the subspecialty, working tirelessly to enhance and broaden the scope of nephrology practice, campaign for enhanced public and political awareness of nephrology, recommend innovations in training, and advance translation of new discoveries to the clinic.
 The perspective I have on these issues is shaped by my life as a clinician and physician-scientist."

-She has served on the American Society of Clinical Investigation Council, ISN Executive Council, Nexus Meeting Committee, Publications Committee; and she is a standing member of the National Institute of Health's PBKD Study Section; the Scientific Advisory Board for Aerpio Therapeutics, the Scientific Board of Governor's of the Lowy Medical Research Institute (LMRI), the NIH Scientific Advisory Board, Diabetic Retinopathy Clinical Research Consortium; the Scientific Advisory Board for Centre de Recherches Cardiovasculaire at the Université of Descartes in Paris and is the CSO of Mannin Research.
+She has also served on the American Society of Clinical Investigation Council, ISN Executive Council, Nexus Meeting Committee and Publications Committee; was a standing member and then Chair of the National Institute of Health's PBKD Study Section and is a councilor of the Association of American Physicians.
+She currently sits on Scientific Advisory Boards for Astra Zeneca, Roche, and is a member of the Scientific Board of Governor's of the Lowy Medical Research Institute (LMRI), and is Co-founder of Mannin Research.